-Dave Zirin, The Nation’s sports editor, is the author of ten books on the politics of sports, most recently, The Kaepernick Effect: Taking a Knee, Changing the World.
+Dave Zirin is the sports editor at The Nation.
+He is the author of 11 books on the politics of sports.
+He is also the coproducer and writer of the new documentary Behind the Shield: The Power and Politics of the NFL.
 Named one of UTNE Reader’s “50 Visionaries Who Are Changing Our World,” Zirin is a frequent guest on ESPN, MSNBC, and Democracy Now!
 He also hosts The Nation’s Edge of Sports podcast.
-You can find all his work or contact him through his website EdgeofSports.com.
-Follow him on twitter @EdgeofSports.

 The World Cup opens in 90 days.
 But the crackdown and the protests have already begun.

 On Thursday, I was proud to take part in a student walkout and talk some sports…..

 Can ESPN please declare a company-wide moratorium on comparing current athletes to Muhammad Ali?

 Who would have thought that it is easier to be gay in the world of college lacrosse than in men’s figure skating?

 Today’s Tiger Woods press conference was an exercise in painful self-abasement that will achieve the opposite of its intended effect.
 I haven’t seen anything this painfully scripted since the Phantom Menace.